jasonbrodeur/SHAD-mapping/intro-to-GIS.md

 ## Task 1: Learn the interface; Add and explore data
 **Objective**: Explore the user interface
 - Open QGIS.
-- Listen to Jay as he introduces the important buttons and panels of the QGIS interface.
+- Follow along with Jay and John as they introduce the important buttons and panels of the QGIS interface.
 - Go to ```Project>Properties``` and set your project Coordinate Reference System (CRS) to ```NAD83 / UTM zone 17N [EPSG:26917]```.
 	- Check the box to “Enable on-the-fly CRS transformation”
 - Find your downloaded and unzipped data using the **Browser panel**.